-The X10SRH-CLN4F has eight fan headers (Fan1 ~ Fan5 and FAN1 ~ Fan C).
-These are all 4-pin fan headers, however pins 1-3 are backward compatible with traditional 3-pin fans.
-Fan speed is controlled by IPMI (4-pin fans only).
-Refer to the table on the right for pin definitions.
+The X10DDW-i has eight fan headers, designated Fan1 through Fan8.
+Pins 1-3 of the fan headers are backward compatible with traditional 3-pin fans, but will only run at full speed.
+Use 4-pin fans to allow IPMI to automatically set fan speed based on the system temperature.
+See the table on the right for pin definitions.